 "No, you're not," I laugh.
 "Although you did assault me then laugh at me the first time we met."

 "You looked like a starfish!" he yells, laughing, gaining us the attention of a few patrons still left in the bar.

-One of them, a gorgeous brunette who looks very much like Drusilla, openly oogles Spike.
-In his suit with his jacket off, his hair still the same spiked white peroxide blonde as in college, he is without doubt the hottest guy in the bar - hell, in my opinion, in the whole damn city - and the brunette quickly zeroes in on the other hottest person in the bar, no doubt wanting to mate with him and make perfectly-featured spawn.
-Her eyes turn to me, the drab blonde in a pinafore sitting with the Greek-god-like man and her nose wrinkles as she clearly tries to work out what the hell I'm doing here being blessed with the company of this beautiful man.
+One of them, a gorgeous brunette who looks very much like Drusilla, openly ogles Spike.
+In his suit with his jacket off, his hair still the same spiked white peroxide blonde as in college, he is without doubt the hottest guy in the bar - hell, in my opinion, in the whole damn city.
+The brunette has clearly zeroed in on the other hottest person in the bar, no doubt wanting to mate with him and make perfectly-featured spawn.
+Her eyes turn to me, the drab blonde in a drab work suit sitting with the Greek-God-like man.
+Her nose wrinkles as she clearly tries to work out what the hell I'm doing here being blessed with the company of this beautiful man.

 Spike seems to notice my gaze and directs his across the bar to the brunette, who immediately perks up and flashes him her best flirty gaze.

 "She's wondering what the hell you're doing sitting here with me," I tell him wryly.

 "Why wouldn't I be sitting with you?"